AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/categories.rst

 * Statistics.

 .. note::
-  You shouldn't be able to take any action here unless you have the right to do so (which you're probably aware of if you have 😉).
+  You shouldn't be able to take any action here unless you have the right to do so (which you're probably aware of if you do 😉).